hughbarney/atto/CHANGE.LOG.md

 # Atto Emacs Change Log

+## Atto v1.18 1 Feb 2018
+* fixed bug with opening file ~/.xxx where filename completion has not been used.
+If ~ is detected we force a call as if the user had selected filename completion.

 ## Atto v1.17 20 Jan 2018
 * fixed bug with lnend() when at end of buffer, fixed killtoeol() behaviour